erwanlem/asmat/README.md

 ## Name

-asmat - Assembly Testing Program
+asmat - Assembly Analysis and Testing

 ## Description

-> Version <= 0.4.2 : Analysis is not available yet.

 **ASMAT** is a testing and analysis tool made for checking assembly code efficency.
 This tool offers three main actions: **generation**, **validation** and **analysis**.
 The generation phase generates reference assembly code.
 This code is stored in a reference folder.